LLNL/boxfish/docs/userguide/mods/3dtorus.rst

 neg. links press "3"
 ========== ======================

-Both modules allow separate color maps for nodes and links.
+Both modules allow separate color maps and data ranges for nodes and links.
 The default option will apply the color map linearly to the attribute values.
 Selecting "cycle colors" will sample the color map in the given number of equally spaced places and then apply that reduced color set to the attribute values in sequence.
 This is useful when the values represent discrete groupings or clusterings.

 Note: If attribute propagation is on and nodes and links share the same attributes, then one color map will be coerced to the other.